Labour’s tax and spend plans ‘trivial’ and fail to address looming cuts – IFS

 In its costings document, Labour confirmed plans to raise more than £7 billion in revenue from tax, including £5.2 billion from closing the “non-dom loophole” for wealthy foreigners living in the UK and cracking down on tax avoidance.

-The party wants to spend this money on policies like the creation of 700,000 more dental appointments and the recruitment 6,500 teachers in key subjects.
+The party wants to spend this money on policies such as the creation of 700,000 more dental appointments and the recruitment of 6,500 teachers in key subjects.

 The policy document focused on a goal of generating economic growth and making Labour the “party of wealth creation” but Prime Minister Rishi Sunak claimed it would result in “the highest taxes in history”.